-These scripts are executed in the browser and allow the hacker to steal user sessions and monitor or alter other users’ actions.
+These scripts are executed in the browser and allow the hacker to steal a user session and monitor or alter other users’ actions.
 As a result, customer data can be stolen, and users will feel uncomfortable using your application.

 Cross-Site Request Forgery (CSRF)

 This is because the application does not verify whether the action is supposed to be executed by that specific user and therefore executes it.
-An attacker could use this to force users to do something they didn’t intend to (e.g. signup for a subscription, buy something, etc.).
+An attacker could use this to force users to do something they didn’t intend to (e.g., signup for a subscription, buy something, etc.).

-Basically, this happens through people opening phishing emails and websites that include malicious code.
-When a user opens such a website without even doing anything else, the CSRF sends an HTTP request.
-The hacker can access, modify, or even delete customer or business data.
+Basically, this happens when people open phishing emails and websites that include malicious code.
+By opening a website without even doing anything else, the CSRF sends an HTTP request.
+As a result, the hacker can access, modify, or even delete customer or business data.

 Insufficient Transport Layer Protection (SSL)

 Your business data in the wrong hands can slow down or even stop your operations, and your customer data publicly shared or sold has an incredible impact on your company’s public reflection and success in the long run.

-..so, where do I begin with IT security?
+So, where do I begin with IT security?

-- Educate every employee on basic security practices (e.g. phishing avoidance)!
+- Educate every employee on basic security practices (e.g., phishing avoidance)!
 An effective tool for this is IT Seal, which can help you raise security awareness.